kakalasek/PV-Networking-Application/README.md

 ---

 This project is supposed to be one node in a bigger peer-to-peer application.
 It simulates a bank and has some predefined standardized commands, which the user can issue.
+It can also communicate with other bank applications in a certain way.

 Materials
 ---